cetic/fadi/examples/influxDB2-nifi/README.md

 ### Testing

 The current NiFi version (v 1.12.1) cannot be reached by a port-forwarding.
 Traefik must be used.
-To run Traefik, an ip must be provided.
+To run Traefik, an IP address must be provided.

 If you are using minikube on a local cluster:
-1. run `minikube tunnel` to associate an ip to your cluster (LB to Traefik)
+1. run `minikube tunnel` to associate an IP address to your cluster (LB to Traefik)
 2. configure your `/etc/hosts` file
 ```
 <IP_TUNNEL> nifi.test.local